 Step 3: Remove and let cool:

-After 30 minutes, remove the baking sheet from the oven and let it cool down.
-The decarboxylation process is now complete, and the majority of THC-A and CBD-A should be converted into THC and CBD.
+After the decarboxylation process is complete, remove the baking sheet from the oven and let it cool down.
+Now the majority of THC-A and CBD-A should be converted into THC and CBD.

 Decarboxylation Temperature for THC and CBD